What is Average Contract Value?

 Customer Lifetime Value (LTV) = ACV Customer Retention Rate

 Once you’ve calculated your LTV, you can compare it to your customer acquisition costs (CAC) to assess the efficiency of your digital marketing efforts using LTV:CAC ratio.
-At Directive, we target an LTV:CAC ratio of 3:1 to help our B2B SaaS clients generate sustainable long-term growth.
+At Directive, we target an LTV:CAC ratio of 3:1 to help our tech clients generate sustainable long-term growth.

 Increase Your Average Contract Value with Directive

-Directive’s Customer Generation methodology has been shown to positively impact SaaS business KPIs, including ACV, trial conversion rates, CAC, and LTV.
-As part of our customer-led approach, Directive leverages 1st-party data to define your total addressable market (TAM), zero-in on high value prospects that fit your ideal customer profile, and convert those prospects into paying customers.
+Our Customer Generation methodology is proven to positively impact tech business KPIs, including ACV, trial conversion rates, CAC, and LTV.
+To achieve positive results across the board, we leverage 1st-party data to define your total addressable market (TAM), zero-in on high value prospects that fit your ideal customer profile, and convert those prospects into paying customers.